Mt-Lampert/tdd-svelte-vite/journal.md

 ## 2022-07-27

+Just finished the formatting.
+It's nice.

 ### 17:10

 A simple mock did everything I could ask for.
 There's still some trouble with _jsdom,_ but as long as the tests are passing, I see no reason to worry.

 Next is formatting the Signup in Bulma style.
-Will be fun.S
+Will be fun.

 ### 09:50